duosecurity/duo_universal_python/README.md

 - 3.10
 - 3.11

+## TLS 1.2 and 1.3 Support

+Duo_client_python uses Python's ssl module and OpenSSL for TLS operations.
+Python versions 2.7 (and higher) and 3.5 (and higher) have both TLS 1.2 and TLS 1.3 support.

 ## What's here:
 * `duo_universal` - The Python Duo SDK for interacting with the Duo Universal Prompt
 * `demo` - An example web application with Duo integrated